 When I moved from West Palm, I transferred my church membership to McGregor Baptist Church.
 I was part of the singles ministry & sunday school.
 Each Saturday night I updated a class prayer list and printed around 50 copies at Kinko's on US 41.

-While my brother Bill managed Southwest Water Wells, I opened a small hydraulic supplies company named Ozone Industries.
+While my brother Bill managed Southwest Water Wells, I operated a small hydraulic supplies company named Ozone Industries.
 We sold Gates Products from a small warehouse on Metro Parkway.

-After a year or so, Southwest Water Wells was absorbed into a very large deep injection well driller (also) in Fort Myers named Youngquest Brothers.
+After a year or so, Southwest Water Wells was absorbed into a very large deep injection well driller (also) in Fort Myers named Youngquist Brothers (YBI).

 At YBI, I was responsible for all information technology services for a group of companies including construction, manufacturing, retail and hospitality businesses.My responsibilities included end-user support, AIX system administration, TCP/IP network administration, support for cost accounting business systems and project management utilizing Primavera Project Planner (PPP).I also created a barcode based inventory management system and converted the retail businesses from a manual inventory system reducing the time to inventory from over 3 days to under 6 hours per location.

-The experience I gained at Youngquist Brothers enabled me to get a job at the Escambia County Board of County Commissioners (in Pensacola) as a Unix systems administrator.
+The experience I gained at Youngquist Brothers and my friend Bill Neron (whom I had met at the Resource Development Group) helped me land the IT job with the Escambia County Board of County Commissioners (in Pensacola) as a Unix systems administrator.

 In Pensacola, I lived in the Ashley Club Apartments on Scenic Hwy.